 Continuing education provided for people who work at a particular practice or institution.
 This type of continuing education is not open to the veterinary profession at large and lecturers or instructors often work at the practice or institution.
 You must be currently employed at the facility providing the inhouse training.
 You may hire an outside speaker to come talk to your practice as part of in-house training.
+AVTAA will accept a maximum of 10 hours of CE from in-house training.

-Please be aware: some instructors providing lecture or hands on training may not meet the AVTAA requirements for acceptable CE.
+Please be aware: some instructors providing lecture or hands-on training may not meet the AVTAA credential requirements for acceptable CE.